celestiaorg/celestia-node/docs/adr/adr-006-fraud-service.md

 ## Bad Encoding Fraud Proof (BEFP)
 ## Context

-In the case where a Full Node receives `ErrByzantineRow`/`ErrByzantineCol` from the [rsmt2d](https://github.com/celestiaorg/rsmt2d) library, it generates a fraud-proof and broadcasts it to DA network such that the Light Nodes are notified that the corresponding block could be malicious.
+In the case where a Full Node receives `ErrByzantineRow`/`ErrByzantineCol` from the [rsmt2d](https://github.com/celestiaorg/rsmt2d) library, it generates a fraud-proof and broadcasts it to DA network such that the light nodes are notified that the corresponding block could be malicious.

 ## Decision